saibulusu/saibulusu.github.io/README.md

 # About
 I'm a Junior at the University of Wisconsin-Madison where I am majoring Computer Science and Mathematics.
-I have taken coursework in Operating Systems, Data Programming with R, Machine Organization, Data Structures, and Digital Systems.
+I have taken coursework in Computer Sciences, Mathematics, and Computer Engineering.
+Within Computer Science, I am very interested in Databases and Systems.

 # Experience
 **Microsoft** - Software Engineer Intern - Summer 2020